riipandi/riipandi/readme.md

 -   Previously I work as a software engineer at [FlowyTeam](https://www.flowyteam.com/), a B2B SaaS focused on OKRs and Projects management tools.
 -   On the side, I am also working on [Otentik Authenticator](https://otentik.app/), an Open Source Google Authenticator-compatible application.
 -   I maintain OSS projects: [Laravel OptiKey](https://github.com/riipandi/laravel-optikey), [PHP Metabase](https://github.com/riipandi/php-metabase), [Packagist Mirror Site](https://packagist.pages.dev/), and [more](https://github.com/riipandi?tab=repositories&q=&type=source).
--   You can see the timeline of my work at <https://poly.work/aris>
+-   You can see the timeline of my work at [Polywork](https://poly.work/aris), and my resume at [LinkedIn](https://www.linkedin.com/in/aris-ripandi/).
 -   Oh, and one last thing: I have a [personal website](https://ripandis/) and a technical [blog](https://jurnalog.com/).

 _What I am interested in:_